eickler/doitsukani/README.md

 Limitations:

 - There are about 100 vocabulary items that do not have a counterpart in Wadoku.
 - Wadoku has a LOT of alternative translations for many words.
-To not add tens of synonyms, I am using a small heuristic to add up to three translations as they are.
-Any remaining translations are added as a potentially long single user synonym.
+To not add tens of synonyms, I am using a small heuristic to add up to eight translations as they are.